andriktr/helm-charts/charts/aks-kyverno-policies/README.md

 ## Description

-Current repository contains a Helm chart which deploys a configurable [Kyverno] policies which will help secure AKS (Azure Kubernetes Cluster) cluster.
+Current repository contains a Helm chart which deploys a configurable [Kyverno] policies which will help secure and manage AKS (Azure Kubernetes Cluster) cluster.
+Chart contains more than 20 policies which might be useful to secure and ease your AKS cluster management.
+They will help to cover a PSP deprecation, restrict LB service to internal only, control allowed container registries, control labels etc. Also helps to automate creation of such things as limit ranges, network policies, etc.

+## Motivation

+The motivation for this chart is to provide a way to deploy easy configurable Kyverno policies to an AKS cluster.
+Original [Kyverno policies in the library](https://kyverno.io/policies/) are in plain yaml format.
+This chart allows to deploy the policies in a templated way.
+You can configure all policies in one place trough helm configuration file.
+You can simply enable or disable policies, set exclusions, define in which mode policy will be applied or if policy generates resources you can set resource specification there.

 ## Table of Contents